-The Company has not established written agreements with each director which set out the terms of their appointment.
-The appointment of Directors is governed by the relevant provisions of the Company's Constitution.
+The Company has established written agreements with each director which set out the terms of their appointment.

 Directors are not appointed for a fixed term but are, excluding any Managing Director, subject to reelection by shareholders at least every three years in accordance with the Constitution of the Company.
 A Director appointed to fill a casual vacancy or as an addition to the Board, only holds office until the next general meeting of shareholders and must then retire.
 After providing for the foregoing, one-third of the remaining Directors (excluding any Managing Director) must retire at each Annual General Meeting of shareholders.

-The Company does maintain written agreements with each of its senior executives which set out the terms of their appointment.
+The Company also maintains written agreements with each of its senior executives which set out the terms of their appointment.

-The Company Secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
+The Company Secretary of a listed entity should be accountable directly to the Board, through the chair, on all matters to do with the proper functioning of the board.

-The Company Secretary has been appointed on the basis that he will be accountable directly to the Board, through the chair, on all matters to do with the proper functioning of the Board.
+The Company Secretary has been appointed on the basis that he will be accountable directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.